Parmar24c/flutter_easy_routing/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This package is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.